-Some patients find it uncomfortable to stay still during the test.
+Some people find it uncomfortable to stay still during the test.

-The thyroid appears the correct size, shape, and in the proper location.
-It appears an even gray color on the computer image without darker or lighter areas.
+Normal test results will show that the thyroid appears to be the correct size, shape, and in the proper location.
+It is an even gray color on the computer image without darker or lighter areas.

 What Abnormal Results Mean

 A thyroid that is enlarged or pushed off to one side could be a sign of a tumor.